marcogobbo/qubot-bot/README.md

 # qubot-bot
-QuBot is a dedicated bot for the QISMIS Discord server.
+QuBot is a dedicated bot